Patient's Query

 I am sorry you have had to go through a lot.
 I really appreciate your writing all your problems in such a detailed way, which makes me easy to understand all your symptoms fully.

-Most importantly it is high time you stop your hormone replacement therapy.
+Most importantly it is high time you stop your hormone replacement therapy (HRT).
 HRT should not be taken for more than five years after menopause.
 You have your hysterectomy at 37 years age when you entered menopause.
 HRT is associated with weight gain, which is a problem you are having.
 HRT is also associated with increased cholesterol levels, which is also one of the problems you are having.
+It is very important, and I am glad that your vitamin B12 and vitamin D levels are normal.
+Keep taking the supplements.
+Now the cause of early menopause at 37 years of age, you have a high risk of osteoporosis, which is low calcium in bones, which can explain your aches and pains.
+Please get a dual energy x-ray absorptiometry (DEXA) scandone for bone mineral density at spine, hips, and wrist to rule out osteoporosis.
+If we diagnose and treat osteoporosis, it can improve your aches and pains.

 Next, your thyroid is well controlled, as evidenced by a low normal TSH (thyroid-stimulating hormone).
 Hence, we need to reduce your Levothyroxine dose.
 Currently, you are taking 150 mcg per day.
-Let us reduce it to 138 mcg per day.
+Let usreduce it to 138 mcg per day.
 Levothyroxine should be taken ideally first thing in the morning in the fasting state, with at least an hour gap between the tablet intake and tea, coffee, and breakfast.

+If you forget to take some day and remember it only later in the day, do not take at that time, you can take double the dose next day.
+That is the correct way to ensure pill count 30/30 in a month, and it is perfectly safe.
 Since your anti-TPO and anti-TG antibody titers are positive (high), you have auto-immune thyroid disease, and you probably have to take thyroid medicines for life.
 Since we have reduced your thyroid hormone dose, repeat free T4 and TSH levels after six weeks for checking.
 Other thyroid parameters are not needed.
 T3 is not safe and should not be used for treatment.

 Next, your blood glucose is mildly deranged.
-I would advise you to take 500 mg of Metformin in the morning after breakfast, 500 mg after lunch, and 1 gram of Metformin after dinner.
+I would advise you to take 500 mg of Metformin in the morning after breakfast, 500 mg after lunch, and 1000 mg of Metformin after dinner.
 Let us repeat HbA1C after three months.
 Check your monthly fasting and 2-hour post meal blood glucose value also.
+I suggest tablet Calcium citrate(1000 mg) twice daily for good bone health.
+Avoid Calcium carbonate, as it is linked with gastritis and dyspepsia.
+Continue Creon as before.
+Let us review with DEXA report.

 Hi doctor,